-Communicating Construction: insight, experience and best practice will be published by Routledge in spring 2021.
+Communicating Construction: insight, experience and best practice was published by Routledge in March 2021.
 The book is a collection of essays on PR in construction, each covering a specific aspect of the construction sector and is the companion to Promoting Property: insight, experience and best practice.

 It begins with an introduction to the construction industry and its specific communications challenges, including initiatives to tackle the image of construction.
 Subsequent chapters provide perspectives and lessons from contributors in architecture and planning, building consultancy, ConTech, engineering, major contractors and specialist subcontractors, and the promotion of building materials and sustainability in the built environment.